 The man spat at Leandros in lieu of an answer.
 Leandros trained the gun on his head and asked again.
 “Why did you attack?”

-With a snarl, the man shoved Eftychia back with one arm and pulled a switchblade out of his belt with the other, then leapt at the alfar.
+With a snarl, the man shoved Eftychia back with one hand and drew a switchblade with the other, then leapt at the alfar.
 Leandros dropped the gun as the man brought the knife up toward Leandros’ chest— he was already too close for Leandros to use the weapon effectively.
-Instead, he grabbed the man’s arm, twisted out of the way as best he could, and gasped as the knife caught his side in a long stripe up his chest.
+Instead, he grabbed the man’s arm, twisted out of the way as best he could, and gasped as the knife caught his side in a long stripe down his chest.

 “Captain!”
 Eftychia cried, springing to her feet.
 She tackled the man and pried the knife from his hands with ease, twisting his arm behind his back and catching him in an unshakable grip.